bundlewrap/bundlewrap/doc/item_file_templates.rst

 Writing file templates
 ######################

-Blockwart uses `Mako <http://www.makotemplates.org>`_ for file templating.
-This enabled you to dynamically contruct your config files.
+Blockwart uses `Mako <http://www.makotemplates.org>`_ for file templating by default (Jinja2 is also available).
+This enables you to dynamically contruct your config files.
+Templates reside in the :file:`files` subdirectory of a bundle and are bound to a file item using the ``source`` :ref:`attribute <file_item_source>`.
+This page explains how to get started with Mako.

 The most basic example would be::